If you wish to learn how to fly a paraglider, we organise various paragliding courses depending on your requirement.

 - Inclusive of student workbook, flight log and the use of training gears

 Note : If you are registering for the training with another friend, then you will be entitled for a group discount and the more in your group registered together then more discounts are available.
 The registration form below calculates the discount automatically as you fill-in the particulars.

 Students will be registered to Paragliding Student Insurance Plan for 6 months.
 The insurance coverage details and their options will be elaborated during registration, together with the registration form.
 At the moment, insurance coverage is only applicable for Malaysian citizens, expatriates with Permanent Resident status and expatriates with Malaysian work permit.

 First of all, you’ll have the ability to launch and land safely with minimal supervision or guidance, then you will need to continue practising the flight launches until you can launch and land on your own without any supervision.
 Ideally, to achieve that is by procuring yourself a set of gears or make an arrangement for rental of gears.

-Student Record Book:
+Pilot Record Book:

 The record book is important for you to log all your training flights as proof and get them signed off by your instructor.
 It also contains references on the steps required to pursue further trainings or certifications, examination tasks that you have performed with its validation as well as several very important reminders on some of the most important aspects of paragliding (and the most frequently forgotten by novice pilots).
 Below is a gallery of how the Student Record Book looks like for reference: